logicspark/csv-import-validation/README.md

 ### Installation

-Since the example is based on npm, you can use npm cmd to install CSV Import Validation.
+Since the example is based on npm, you can use npm to install CSV Import Validation.
 You can also install via yarn or pnpm.

 npm install